-The Virginia Dolmen is a studio connected to the main house by a corridor.
-It builds on the informal work developed in its dolmen predecessors. t falls on boxy legsreminiscent of the NY Dolmennd it’s capped by a tilted box, a roof that is missing a face on one side (fig. 10. his dolmen was built as a sealed interior there some stark differences.
-The VA Dolmen require attention to be paid to all of its sides not the pictured frontit consistently three-dimensional to behave like an image (fig. 11).
-And it require standard building parts, such as wood framing and waterproof roofing construction materials that it too heavy to “hover” like a model (fig 12).
-One could say that the VA Dolmen is less critical of its modes of representation, even though it absorb many lessons from its more abstract predecessors.
-After all, this dolmen has paint, screws, and seams like the others. e took great care in describing to the contractor the ways in which we wanted the finishes to be applied in the course of the project.
-But we also took pleasure learning the wonders of ZIP System Tape, a flashing product that was not present in earlier work, because it was entirely unfamiliar to us working in draught-ridden Southern California.
-It was in these types of real things—in the details that are almost never seen and rarely modeled—that we found a prolongation of the conceptual trappings of our models and the superficial limits of our images. e worked fastidiously on copper flashing detailsare especially significant where the copper roof of the connecting corridor intersects the slate roof of the existing house.
-We developed a love for regulating water flow and took time to describe to the client (in phone calls and emails) and then to the contractor (in the spec book and general notes) (fig. 14)
+The Virginia Dolmen is an art studio connected to the main house by a corridor.
+It builds on the informal work developed in its dolmen predecessors.
+It falls on boxy legs—reminiscent of the NY Dolmen—and it’s capped by a tilted box, a roof that is missing a face on one side, like the LA Dolmen (fig. 10).
+This dolmen, however, was built as a sealed interior, and as a result there are some stark differences.
+The VA Dolmen requires attention to be paid evenly to all of its sides and not solely to the pictured front, as it is consistently too three-dimensional to behave like an image (fig. 11).
+It requires standard building parts, such as wood framing and waterproof roofing, construction materials that make it too heavy to “hover” like a model (fig 12).
+One could say that the VA Dolmen is visibly less critical of its modes of representation, even though it absorbs many lessons from its more abstract predecessors.
+After all, this dolmen has paint, screws, and seams like the others.

+Through drawing we took great care in describing to the contractor the ways in which we wanted the finishes to be applied in the course of the project.
+But we also took pleasure learning the wonders of ZIP System Tape, a flashing product that was not present in earlier work, partly because it was entirely unfamiliar to us practicing in draught-ridden Southern California.
+It was in these types of real things—in the details that are almost never seen and rarely modeled—that we found a prolongation of the conceptual trappings of our models and the superficial limits of our images.
+We worked fastidiously on copper flashing details, which are especially significant where the copper roof of the connecting corridor intersects the slate roof of the existing house (fig 13).
+We developed a love for regulating water flow and took time to describe the alignments among the standing seam metal roof, the copper box gutters, and the downspouts to the client (in phone calls and emails) and then to the contractor (in the spec book and general notes) (fig. 14).

 Yet, despite our best efforts, mistakes did occur.
-On one site visit we noticed an additional line in the contraction joints of the concrete floor slab (fig. 15).
-We careful to describe a set of lines that would make up these marks in the floor, and so we were puzzled by this extra joint in the slab that ran right through the middle of the dolmen.
-As we argued with the contractor about this joint, which we were sure would ruin the whole project by reinforcing a moment of symmetry that we were desperate to avoid, the contractor grabbed his set of construction documents and pointed to a line in the plan that was now cut as a joint in the floor.
-Our mistake was a classic First Office story our drawing obsession returned from the repressed.
-The plan he showed us was simply incorrectly titled, “Concrete Expansion Joints Plan.”
-Only a few lines denoted the exterior shape of the slab, several more included dimensions for placing the joints.
+On one site visit, we noticed an additional line in the contraction joints of the concrete floor slab (fig. 15).
+In Construction Documents we were careful to describe a set of lines that would make up these marks in the floor, and so we were puzzled by this extra joint in the slab that ran right through the middle of the dolmen.
+As we argued with the contractor about this joint, which we were sure would ruin the whole project by reinforcing a moment of symmetry that we were desperate to avoid, the contractor grabbed his set of CDs and pointed to a line in the plan that was now cut as a joint in the floor.
+Our mistake was a classic First Office story: our drawing obsession returned from the repressed.
+The plan he showed us was simply titled, “Concrete Expansion Joints Plan.”
+Only a few lines demarcated the exterior shape of the slab, several more included dimensions for placing the joints.
 But there, in the center of the plan, was an additional line!
-To us it was clear that it looked like a centerline, denoted with the conventional long dash, short dash line-type. e had forgotten to note it as “Centerline of Slab.”
-“It’s like bad Rosalind Krauss,” we said, we moved on to talking about downspouts.
+To us it was clear that it looked like a centerline, denoted with the conventional long dash, short dash line-type.
+We had forgotten to note it as “Centerline of Slab.”
+“It’s like bad Rosalind Krauss,” we said, then we moved on to talking about downspouts.